 [Section 122E inserted: No. 28 of 2010 s.
 11.]

 122F.
-Amended improvement scheme area, transitional provisions for
+Transitional provisions for amended improvement scheme area

-If land is added to or removed from an improvement scheme area by amendment to the improvement scheme, regulations may make provisions of a transitional nature that are expedient to be made, including provisions that save rights existing at the time of the amendment, but subject to any provisions of the improvement scheme relating to non-conforming uses.
+If land is added to or removed from an improvement scheme area by amendment to the improvement scheme, regulations may make provisions of a transitional nature that are expedient to be made, including provisions that save rights existing at the time of the amendment, but subject to any provisions of the improvement scheme made under section 122C(3).

 [Section 122F inserted: No. 28 of 2010 s.
-11.]
+11; amended: No. 34 of 2023 s.
+31.]

 122G.
 Applications for development pending when land removed or improvement scheme repealed